php-fig/fig-standards/proposed/phpdoc-tags.md

 code signature itself.
 The description is OPTIONAL yet RECOMMENDED.

 The name of the parameter MUST be prefixed with a dollar sign (`$`) to indicate the start of a variable name.
-OPTIONAL the variadic operator (`...`) MAY be used to indicate that the parameter is variadic.
+OPTIONAL variadic operator (`...`) MAY be used to indicate that the parameter is variadic.
 The variadic operator MAY only be applied to the last parameter.